VillamBarna/httpserver/README.md

-#Simple HTTP server written in C
+# Simple HTTP server written in C
-##Only for tutorial purposes
+A project to learn C better.